Spurs vs. Pistons odds, prediction, spread, time: 2026 NBA picks for Monday, February 23 from proven model

 SportsLine's model reveals its Detroit vs. San Antonio best bets as Victor Wembanyama and Cade Cunningham square off in a potential 2026 NBA Finals preview

 Tipoff from Little Caesars Arena in Detroit is set for 7 p.m.
 ET.
-The Pistons are 1.5-point favorites in the latest Pistons vs. Spurs odds, while the over/under for total points scored is 232.5.
+After opening at -2.25, the Pistons are now 1.5-point favorites in the latest Pistons vs. Spurs odds, while the over/under for total points scored is 232.5.
 Before making any Spurs vs. Pistons picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: